JirR02/Linux_Setup/README.md

 # Linux Setup (Arch Linux)

 ---
+DO NOT COPY THIS REPOSITORY!
+IT IS NOT WORKING!
 ---

 ## 1. Apps, zsh setup, packages & AUR helpers, and GitHub Repositories & Directories